How will I receive information about camp?

 Campers will also be introduced to some of the ongoing ecology research underway at CREA.
-Water Quality Monitoring at the river, Bat Detectors in the field, motion-sensor Wildlife Cameras in the forest, Turtle Traps in the pond… Campers will get the chance to engage in these ongoing research studies.
-Younger students, for example, might watch from the dock while counselors from our Environmental Youth Leader (EYL) program put on hip waders to set turtle traps; then we all get a chance to see the turtles get weighed and measured before being released.
+Water Quality Monitoring at the river, Bat Detectors in the field, motion-sensor Wildlife Cameras in the forest, Turtle Traps in the pond.
+Campers will get the chance to engage in these ongoing research studies.

-Older students in the weeks dedicated to grades 6,7,8 will include longer hikes and more advanced science investigations.
+6th – 8th Grade camper weeks will include longer hikes and more advanced science investigations.

-Group games are also an integral part of our day—Name games, “icebreaker” teamwork games, and just plain fun big-group games help everyone get to know each other.
-Our staff is dedicated to creating a welcoming atmosphere, and group dynamics are a focus of our week together.
+Group games and camp songs are also an integral part of our day!
+Our staff is dedicated to creating a welcoming atmosphere, and building confidence and friendships are always a major focus of our weeks together.